zoxpx/pxdocs/content/key-management/kubernetes-secrets/_index.md

 ### New installation

-When generating the [Portworx Kubernetes spec file](https://install.portworx.com/), select `Kubernetes` from the `Secrets Store Type` list under `Advanced Settings`.
+When generating the Portworx Kubernetes spec file on the Portworx Spec Generator page in [PX-Central](https://central.portworx.com), select `Kubernetes` from the `Secrets Store Type` list under `Advanced Settings`.
 For more details on how to generate Portworx spec for Kubernetes, [click here](/portworx-install-with-kubernetes).

 ### Existing installation